Governance, charity and constitutional documents

 - To act as trustee for any property, legacy, endowment, bequest or gift in support of the work and welfare of the institution.

-- To ensure that the institution’s constitution is followed at all times and that appropriate advice is available to enable this to happen.
+- To ensure that the University complies with its constitution and applicable regulatory framework and conditions, and that appropriate advice is available to enable this to happen.